d-exclaimation/pioneer/Documentation/guides/features/subscriptions.md

 As an example, say we want to build a redis backed [PubSub](/references/protocols/#pubsub).

 !!!warning Untested Example
 This is meant to be an example.
-This is meant to give a better idea on how to implement a custom implementation.
+This is meant to give a better idea on how to implement a custom implementation that conform to [PubSub](#pubsub-as-protocol) and utilize [Broadcast](#broadcast).

 That meant: